Appearance

 Operationalizing in Modulos

-DORA execution works best when organization governance (OFF-16) and AI-system execution (MFF-16) are coordinated as one delivery program.
+DORA execution works best when organization governance (OFF-16) and application execution (MFF-16) are coordinated as one delivery program.

 Recommended project structure